abaird986/aws-modern-application-workshop/module-2/README.md

 If successful you will see a response from the service that returns the JSON document stored at `/aws-modern-application-workshop/module-2/app/service/mysfits-response.json`

-When done testing the service you can stop it by pressing CTRL-c on PC or ⌘-c on Mac.
+When done testing the service you can stop it by pressing CTRL-c on PC or Mac.

 #### Pushing the Docker Image to Amazon ECR